-We may share Personal Data with our subsidiaries or service providers, who process Personal Data on our behalf and who contractually agree to use the Personal Data only to assist us in providing our Services or as required by law.
+We may share Personal Data with our service providers, who process Personal Data on our behalf and who contractually agree to use the Personal Data only to assist us in providing our Services or as required by law.
 Our service providers may provide cloud-based web and application hosting and business and technical support.

 Some of these third parties may be located outside of the United States.
 However, before transferring your Personal Data to these third parties, we will either ask for your explicit consent or require the third party to maintain at least the same level of privacy and security for your Personal Data that we do.
-We remain liable for the protection of your Personal Data within the scope of our Privacy Shield certification that we transfer to third parties, except to the extent that we are not responsible for events that lead to any unauthorized or improper processing.
+We remain responsible for the protection of your Personal Data within the scope of our Privacy Shield certification that we transfer to third parties, except to the extent that we are not responsible for events that lead to any unauthorized or improper processing.

 Also, some of these third parties may be located outside of the European Union or the European Economic Area.
 In some cases, the European Commission may not have determined that these countries’ data protection laws provide a level of protection equivalent to European Union law.
 We will only transfer your Personal Data to third parties in these countries when there are appropriate safeguards in place.
 These may include the European-Commission-approved standard contractual data protection clauses.

 Other Disclosure of Your Personal Data

 We may disclose your Personal Data to the extent required by law, or if we have a good-faith belief that we need to disclose it in order to comply with official investigations or legal proceedings (whether initiated by governmental/law enforcement officials or private parties).
 We may also disclose your Personal Data if we sell or transfer all or some of our company’s business interests, assets, or both, or in connection with a corporate restructuring.
 Finally, we may disclose your Personal Data to our subsidiaries or affiliates, but only if necessary for business purposes, as described in the section above.